 For the ultimate flexibility to increase your chances of a cherry blossom viewing experience, consider getting a JR Pass.
 The JR Pass allows you unlimited travel along all JR lines — the main intercity transport throughout Japan for a fixed price.

-Getting the 7D Whole Japan JR Pass gives you the flexibility to travel to almost anywhere in Japan with a JR line, while the 5D Kansai Hiroshima Area Pass will allow you to travel between Hiroshima and Kansai regions easily.
+Getting the 7D Whole Japan JR Pass gives you the flexibility to travel almost anywhere in Japan with a JR line, while the 5D Kansai Hiroshima Area Pass allows you to travel between the Hiroshima and Kansai regions easily.

 Step 6: Fit in other highlights in Japan